HomerSp/BTD600_Downgrade/README.md

 # BTD600_Downgrade
-Instructions for downgrading the Sennheiser BTD600 adapter.
-Note that I will not take any responsibility in case anything should go wrong - do this at your own peril!
+Instructions for downgrading the Sennheiser BTD600 adapter.<br>Note that I will not take any responsibility in case anything should go wrong - do this at your own risk!
 I have switched to all the available versions myself, but I cannot guarantee anything.

 # Steps:
 * Download the official Sennheiser updater for Windows from: https://www.sennheiser-hearing.com/btd600-license-agreement and extract.
 Open it and make sure the version number in the title bar says 1.0.9.
 Close when done.